 “Pet waste can be a major source of bacteria and excess nutrients in local waters. . .
 Flushing pet waste is the best disposal method.
 Leaving pet waste on the ground increases public health risks by allowing harmful bacteria and nutrients to wash into the storm drain and eventually into local water bodies.”

 If you intend to flush dog poop on a regular basis it's worth checking with the water authority in your area as not all sewage treatment works are the same.

-Never flush cat waste as this may carry toxoplasma gondii, a parasite which is not removed by sewage treatment and is infecting river and marine mammals including otters and beluga whales (more info).
+Never flush cat waste as this may carry toxoplasma gondii, a parasite which is not removed by sewage treatment and is thought to be infecting river and marine mammals including sea otters, beluga whales and monk seals (more info).

 Provided your water authority can treat the waste, flushing is a good way to dispose of dog waste quickly and hygienically, so it's not sitting in the bin for days or weeks festering in the bag.
 The bags are also quite handy for indoor accidents if you have a puppy.

 You can put small amounts of dog poop into your compost bin - it's not advisable if you've got either a small bin or a large dog!